prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the minimum set of Bing tiles that fully covers a given geometry at a given zoom level.
 Zoom levels from 1 to 23 are supported.

+.. function:: geometry_to_dissolved_bing_tiles(geometry, max_zoom_level) -> array(BingTile)

+    Returns the minimum set of Bing tiles that fully covers a given geometry at a given zoom level, recursively dissolving full sets of children into parents.
+    This results in a smaller array of tiles of different zoom levels.
+For example, if the non-dissolved covering is ["00", "01", "02", "03", "10"], the dissolved covering would be ["0", "10"].
+Zoom levels from 1 to 23 are supported.